Hyperkalaemia in Cardiorenal Disease – A Case Based Discussion

 The learning objectives of this programme are:

-- Recall current guideline recommendations on the use of potassium binding agents
+- Summarise current guideline recommendations on the use of potassium binding agents

 This programme is aimed at a global target audience of